Die Cut Foam Gaskets: 7 Mistakes That Cause Poor Sealing

 We ask, “What problem must this gasket solve?”

-Mistake 2: Ignoring Compression Ratio?
+Mistake 2: Ignoring Compression Ratio

 Foam gaskets need the right compression to seal.